mixxxdj/manual/source/chapters/user_interface.rst

 in its default center position, then you will hear both decks.
 Right-clicking on the crossfader will reset the slider to its default position.

+To crossfade left or right in master, you can use the keyboard shortcut G and H in an English Keyboard layout.
+To apply small crossfade left and small crossfade right in master the shortcut keys are shift+G and shift+H respectively.

 You can reverse the configuration of the crossfader, so that the right deck is on the left end of the crossfader and vice versa.
 This is also known as *Hamster Style*.
 To adjust the crossfader to your style of mixing, go to